foo-dogsquared/freebies-hunt-api/src/list.md

 - [freeCodeCamp Community](https://forum.freecodecamp.org) | A global community spanning the members who took interest into [freeCodeCamp](http://freecodecamp.org/).
 - [Instructables](https://www.instructables.com) | **(One of the best DIY community out there.
 Easy to navigate and explore, too.)** A community of DIY and hardware hackers that shares and explore for your DIY journey.
 They also offer [an array of courses regarding DIY](https://www.instructables.com/classes/) within the website, as well.
 We have electronics, 3D printing, cooking, and so much more.
 - [HackerNews](https://news.ycombinator.com/)
+- [Maker's Kitchen](https://makerskitchen.xyz/) | A community of indie product makers and enthusiasts.
+They have a Slack group with a wide range of channels and topics to discuss.
 - [Reddit /r/coding](https://www.reddit.com/r/coding/) | A subreddit that discusses programming without the constant barrage of HackerNews-esque type of tech and startup news.
 - [Reddit /r/learnprogramming](https://www.reddit.com/r/learnprogramming/) | A beginner-friendly dev subreddit for well, learning programming.
 - [Stack Overflow](https://stackoverflow.com) | **(Also look for the whole Meta Exchange network if you want to visit more communities other than Stack Overflow.)** A community for professional developers and those who are aspiring to be one.
 It revolves around helping each other through code reviews.